 The architecture of my Java EE projects in the recent years didn't had a good sounding name.
 It just worked.
 Luckily enough--lean Java EE architectures are compatible with the microservices idea.
-Java EE 7 together with Java 8 are productive, pragmatic and lean with fast deployments.
+Jakarta EE / Java EE together with Java 8-12 are productive, pragmatic and lean with fast deployments.
 A perfect microservice platform.

 Java EE experience or attendance at the Java EE Architectures workshop.